crazii/WINE-DOSBox-retro-compliation/README.md

 For configuration, you can fllow the manual for CDEmu on unbuntu or Arch (e.g. https://manpages.ubuntu.com/manpages/stonking/man8/cdemu-daemon.8.html)

-NOTE: DOSBOX uses SDL1, modern distribution of SDL1 (sdl12_compat via SDL2) removes CDROM support.
-For DOSBox to work with CDEmu, you need to remove ``sd12_compat`` and install the original sdl package.
+NOTE: DOSBOX uses SDL1, modern distribution of SDL1 (sdl12_compat via SDL2) removes CD-ROM support.
+For DOSBox to work with CDEmu, you need to remove ``sd12_compat`` and install the original sdl package, or you can use DOSBox-X (in WineVDM patch section).

 NOTE: CDEmu uses libao to play CD music, on some systems the default config of libao doesn't have music for CDEmu, you may need to comment out the ``dev=default`` line in ``/etc/libao.conf``.
 Here is a sample of libao.conf: